Keyboard shortcuts

 Timeouts

-Argo has three “stop after a while” knobs.
+Three “stop after a while” knobs:

 Every duration accepts an integer (seconds) or a humantime string ("90s", "1h30m", "2d").